 Three-nerved Sandwort - Moehringia trinervia

 Low to short, rather straggling plant, shoots hairy, leaves oval, 3 to 5 veined the lower ones stalked.
 Flowers white 4 to 7 mm, solitary, or several on slender hairy stalks, five parted.
-Petals about half the length of the hairy-margined sepals.
+Petals are not split ('bifid') or notched, and about half the length of the hairy-margined sepals.

 Woods and other shady habitats, occasionally in more open places.